• Skip to primary navigation

 Ecuador 1892 President Juan Flores issue with blank value tablet

 So you’ve acquired a nice selection of plate proofs and a few die proofs to enhance your collection.
-Now how about an original steel plate as the cherry on the cake?
+Now how about an original steel die as the cherry on the cake?

-Over one thousand of the American Bank Note Company original, engraved printing plates have recently come to market, offering an unusual opportunity to own the unique plate from which your chosen stamp originated.
+Over one thousand of the American Bank Note Company original, engraved printing dies have recently come to market, offering an unusual opportunity to own the unique die from which your chosen stamp originated.

-And many of these plates are from Latin America.
+And many of these dies are from Latin America.

 ABNC Steel Plate